mkitti/geff/README.md

 geff is the specification of the file format, but the library also includes implementations for writing from and reading to a networkx graph, a common Python in-memory graph data structure.
 The library uses semantic versioning, where changes to the specification bump the major or minor versions, and bugfixes for the example implementation bumps the patch version.

+Learn more in the [documentation](https://live-image-tracking-tools.github.io/geff/latest/) or check out the [source code](https://github.com/live-image-tracking-tools/geff).

 ## Installation

 ```